A Survey of Reinforcement Learning For Economics: The Theory of Reinforcement Learning

 where $A^{\pi}(s,a) = Q^{\pi}(s,a) - V^{\pi}(s)$ is the advantage function.
 Linearizing $L(\theta)$ around $\theta_{\mathrm{old}}$ and applying the quadratic KL approximation yields a Lagrangian whose closed-form solution is

 This is precisely the natural gradient direction, scaled so that the step saturates the KL budget $\delta$.
 The step size is determined entirely by the trust region geometry, not by a learning rate hyperparameter.
-In practice, TRPO solves the linear system $F v = g$ via conjugate gradient and performs a backtracking line search to enforce the KL constraint exactly.\footnote{Conjugate gradient solves $Fv = g$ iteratively using only matrix-vector products $Fv$, which can be computed via automatic differentiation without forming $F$ explicitly.
+In practice, TRPO solves the linear system $F v = g$ via conjugate gradient and performs a backtracking line search to enforce the KL constraint exactly.\footnote{Appendix~\ref{prelim:least_squares} distinguishes solving a linear system from explicitly forming an inverse.
+Conjugate gradient solves $Fv = g$ iteratively using only matrix-vector products $Fv$, which can be computed via automatic differentiation without forming $F$ explicitly.
 With $k$ iterations it costs $O(kd)$ versus $O(d^3)$ for direct inversion, making it feasible for neural networks with millions of parameters.}